 Consolidating generally refers to combining all (or some) of your federal student loans through a federal student loan consolidation program.
 So, if you have a $10,000 federal loan and a $5,000 federal loan, both would be combined into a single new loan totaling $15,000.
 This is called a Federal Direct Consolidation Loan.
 Doing this will also change your interest rate… kinda.
 Your new interest rate becomes the weighted average of the interest rates from your original loans.
 For example, if the $10,000 loan has an interest rate of 6.80% and the $5,000 loan is at 4.66%, the total $15,000 consolidated loan would have an interest rate of 6.125%.
 Capiche?

 Refinancing student loans is similar to consolidating in that your loans are combined into one new payment.
 Rather than using a weighted average of your old loans’ rates, the new (private) lender determines your interest rate based on your creditworthiness.
 So, if you have excellent credit, you might qualify for an interest rate that is much lower than what you had on your original loans.
 That rate is then applied to the entire loan.
 Using the same example as above, you may be able to refinance the entire $15,000 for much less than the 6.125% offered through a federal consolidation loan.
-Lenders like SoFi offer rates starting as low as 2.615%* when you use their auto-pay system.
+For example, many private lenders are currently offering variable rates starting below 3%.
+You can compare rates from up to 5 lenders here.

-Obviously, if you have student loan debt, refinancing is an option you should consider.
+If you have student loan debt, refinancing is an option you should at least consider.
 Here are a few excellent reasons to refinance student loans:

-- Ease of Payment – One of the best reasons to refinance student loans is because it makes paying them back a lot easier.
+- Ease of Payment – Refinancing student loans makes paying them back a lot easier.
 Rather than writing checks for a dozen different loans, you can refinance the whole shebang into one easy payment – which is very attractive.

-- Save Money on Interest – If you’re able to refinance your student loans into a lower interest rate, this might be a great move for you.
-Refinancing your loans to a lower rate could save you thousands – or, even tens of thousands – over the life of your loan.
+- Save Money on Interest – If you’re able to refinance your student loans into a lower interest rate, this could be a great move!
+Refinancing to a lower rate could save you thousands over the life of your loan.

 - Shorten or Lengthen Your Term – As previously suggested, you can refinance student loans in a way that changes the length of your loan.
 Generally, if you lengthen the terms, you’ll pay a higher interest rate but your monthly payment may decrease.
 If you shorten the terms of your loan, you may be able to save by decreasing your interest rate while increasing your monthly payment amount.

-- Change the Type of Interest Rate – Refinancing your student loan can help you move from a variable interest rate to a fixed rate, or vice versa.
-Keep in mind that variable rates will likely be lower than what you are paying now, but you’re betting that you’ll pay it off before the rate rises.
+- Change the Type of Interest Rate – Refinancing your student loans can help you move from a variable interest rate to a fixed rate, or vice versa.
+Keep in mind that variable rates will likely be lower than fixed rates, but you’re betting that you’ll pay it off before the rate rises.
 Fixed rates are generally higher, but they give you the security of knowing that your rate will never rise above the current rate.

 Reasons Not to Refinance Student Loans

-Although refinancing your student loans could potentially save you thousands of dollars, it may not be the right decision for everybody.
+Although refinancing your student loans could potentially save you thousands, it may not be the right decision for everybody.
 Here are some things you must consider before deciding to refinance.

 Federal Loan Considerations